 When one body exerts a force on a second body, the second body simultaneously exerts a force equal in magnitude and opposite in direction on the first body.

 – Sir Isaac Newton

 This means the greater force you exert downwards into your pedals, the greater the resulting force acting back upon your body becomes.
 In order to achieve maximum energy transferral to the pedals, you must avoid the resulting force from creating unnecessary movements of your body.

-You need to stabilise your torso.
+You need to stabilize your torso.

 The common notion is that great core stability allows greater maximal force development and more efficient use of muscles in shoulders, arms and legs (2).
 In theory this should result in decreased injury risk and increased performance through enhanced speed, mobility, power and endurance (3).

 It is hard to argue with this rhetoric.
 Which is probably why so many athletes put themselves through endless repetitions of planks, sit-ups, back raises and other stability exercises every week.